1993 UCI Track Cycling World Championships

 The 1993 UCI Track Cycling World Championships were held at Vikingskipet in Hamar, Norway, from 17 to 29 August 1993.
 Eleven events were held, eight for men and three for women, with five world records being set.

+In the same period, the 1993 UCI Road World Championships were organized in Oslo, Norway.

 Venue

 The Championships were hosted in Vikingskipet, an indoor speed skating rink which opened in 1992 for the 1994 Winter Olympics.
 Originally the plan had been to construct a velodrome in Oslo, but instead it was decided to erect a temporary track within the Hamar venue.
 The temporary structure cost NOK 15 million, and was dismantled after the world championships.